OpenCDSS/cdss-rest-services-examples/examples/r/README.md

 * Clicking update in the upper right will show you a data preview.
 Extra options can be changed, and then the data can be imported using the Import button.

-Below is a screenshot of querying the HyrdoBase web service using the PLAKERCO Telemetry Station, DISCHRG parameter in a CSV format.
+Below is a screenshot of querying the HydroBase web service using the PLAKERCO Telemetry Station, DISCHRG parameter in a CSV format.
 ****
 ![R Example](../../README-resources/images/R_example.png)
 ****